vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

 *Address the following customer requirements*

+2. How can you deliver a single consistent experience for log search, alerting, analytics and dashboarding across all of Contoso's monitoring and diagnostics data?

-2. What services and approach would you take to address the need to continually update their infrastructure and configuration of their applications?
+1. What services and approach would you take to address the need to continually update their infrastructure and configuration of their applications?

 1. How would changes to the configuration be tracked?